Introduction

 Stress and sleep are deeply linked.

-Poor sleep increases stress.
+Poor sleep can increase stress.

-Stress reduces sleep.
+Stress can reduce sleep.

 My honest view is this: